feateq/feateq.github.io/_posts/2025-04-09-post1-stress-tensor.md

 This equation represents the transformation of the stress tensor into the eigenbasis (principal basis).
 Conversely, transforming back to the standard coordinate basis:

+![blog_post_images](/post_imgs/post1_img16.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-Eigenvector matrix V acts as a transformation matrix from eigenbasis to standard coordinate basis, while its transpose performs the reverse transformation.
+Eigenvector matrix \[V\] acts as a transformation matrix from eigenbasis to standard coordinate basis, while its transpose performs the reverse transformation.
 This eigenbasis transformation is a special case of the more general coordinate basis transformation.
 Mode superposition is an application of this same concept to multidimensional dynamic systems.

-![blog_post_images](/post_imgs/post1_img16.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

 Coordinate Transformation
 ---------------------
 Let us assume that the standard basis vectors are {e1, e2, e3} and we want to express vectors and tensors in another coordinate system defined by {e1’, e2’, e3’}.
-The rotation matrix between these two bases is defined by using directional cosines between unit vectors as shown in Q. Alternatively, a sequence of rotations about yaw, pitch, and roll axes can also be used to define a general 3D rotation.
+The rotation matrix between these two bases is defined by using directional cosines between unit vectors as shown in \[Q\].
+Alternatively, a sequence of rotations about yaw, pitch, and roll axes can also be used to define a general 3D rotation.
 Rotation matrices are orthogonal.

 ![blog_post_images](/post_imgs/post1_img17.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-In Cartesian coordinates, the standard basis E is simply the identity matrix:
+In Cartesian coordinates, the standard basis \[E\] is simply the identity matrix:

 ![blog_post_images](/post_imgs/post1_img18.jpg){:style="display:block; margin-left:auto; margin-right:auto"}